Domingos-Masta/JSAutoCrudPlugin/README.md

 To use this plugin on your project, you must have our library as dependecy.
-The library cam be founded [Here](https://github.com/ISYS-Dcore/generic-auto-crud/releases/tag/v0.0.4) follow the instructions to install on you local aven repository, and then import on your project.
+The library cam be founded [Here](https://github.com/ISYS-Dcore/generic-auto-crud/releases/tag/v0.0.4) follow the instructions to install on you local maven repository, and then import on your project.

 ### Plugin in acion